Dry Throat: Common Causes & How to Treat It

 Sleeping with your mouth open increases the likelihood for snoring, which can lead to an irritated dry throat in the morning.
 Breathing through your mouth can dry up the saliva that would normally keep your throat moist.

-4. Excessively using your voice
+4. Excessive use of your voice

-What to do: Generally, symptoms improve within a few days of vocal rest, when the speaking, shouting, singing or whispering are fully put on pause.
+How to treat: Generally, symptoms improve within a few days of vocal rest, when the speaking, shouting, singing, or whispering are put fully on pause.
 If the dry throat does not improve or if hoarseness worsens, you should see an ENT specialist to rule out the possibility of a vocal cord injury.
-See a list of teas for a sore throat that you can make to help speed-up recovery.

 Learn about home remedies for the cold and flu that can help promote a speedy recovery.